sunrentao16/recipe/README.md

 | egg | -> | milk | -> | parmesan | ->| basil| ->| parsley| ->| mushrooms|->| white wine|
 |-----|-----|-----|----|----------|---|-----|----|---------|--|----------|---|--------|

+My feakfast tomorrow!
+### Recommendation of recipe to customers
+Collect customers favourite recipe, compare it with all recipes in the database and find closet one as the recommendation.